-Information for parents or carers of children and young people with disabilities who MEET THE CRITERIA of the Children with Disability Team
+Information for parents or carers of children and young people with disabilities who meet the Children with Disability Team Eligibility Criteria

 In Torbay, parents or carers of children and young people with disabilities who meet the Children with Disability Team Criteria can access Short Breaks in the following ways: